 How to force restart

-- On an iPhone X Series, iPhone 8, or iPhone 8 Plus: Press and quickly release the Volume Up button.
-Press and quickly release the Volume Down button.
+- On an iPhone X Series, iPad with no Home Button, iPhone 8, or iPhone 8 Plus: Press and quickly release the Volume Up button.
+Press and immediately release the Volume Down button.
 Then, press and hold the Side button until you see the Apple logo

 - On an iPhone 7 or iPhone 7 Plus: Press and hold both the Sleep/Wake and Volume Down buttons for at least ten seconds, until you see the Apple logo

-- On an iPhone 6s and earlier, iPad, or iPod touch: Press and hold both the Sleep/Wake and Home buttons for at least ten seconds, until you see the Apple logo
+- On an iPhone 6s and earlier, iPad with Home Button, or iPod touch: Press and hold both the Sleep/Wake and Home buttons for at least ten seconds, until you see the Apple logo

 If Restarting Didn’t Fix your iMessage not working